madetech/ruby-raspberrypi-jenkins-ci-trafficlight/README.md

 Once a complete circuit has been made this script that will will emulate a traffic light for your overall jenkins build status, Green for all passed, Amber (flashing) for building and Red for a failure.

+Currently the only authorisation method supported is basic http authentication.

 ###Prerequisites
 * Raspbian “wheezy” > 2013-05-25
 * Ruby == 1.9.3